 It is important for consumers of solar energy to be aware of these challenges.
 As a solar company in Sri Lanka with over a half a decade of experience, we believe in taking such information to our consumers.

-The efficiency of the photovoltaic is an important determinant of energy efficiency.
-According to sciencing.com a single square meter of solar panel receives the equivalent of more than 6 kilowatt-hours of energy per day (in an area with high levels of solar exposure).
+The efficiency of the photovoltaic cells is an important determinant of energy efficiency.
+According to sciencing.com a single square meter of solar panels receive the equivalent of more than 6 kilowatt-hours of energy per day (in an area with high levels of solar exposure).

 However, the panel cannot convert this entire amount to electricity.